Baaraan Ijlal

 Baaraan Ijlal is a self-taught artist based in New Delhi, India.
+She was born and educated in Bhopal, doing her Masters in English Literature.
 Through her work, she seeks to explore the themes of anonymity and individual liberty as to how anonymity serves as a cornerstone for personal freedom.
 This is punctuated by a dedicated focus on creating an atmosphere of attentive listening that invites viewers to become witnesses to the untold stories inhabiting her creations.
 Her artistic mediums include acrylic paint, sound, video, light, embroidery, galvanized iron, resin installations, among others.
 Her work has been prominently featured in solo exhibitions and collaborative showcases.
-It includes expositions and installations at prominent art galleries and museums such as the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya and Jehangir Nicholson Art Foundation at Mumbai, Kiran Nadar Museum of Art at New Delhi, Conflictorium Museum at Ahmedabad, the Devi Art Foundation, Colomboscope at Colombo, India Art Fair, Art Dubai, Art Singapore, Chintretsukan Gallery at the Tokyo University of the Arts, and other public spaces.
+It includes expositions and installations at prominent art galleries and museums such as the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya and Jehangir Nicholson Art Foundation at Mumbai, Kiran Nadar Museum of Art at New Delhi, KADIST Arts at Paris, Conflictorium Museum at Ahmedabad, the Devi Art Foundation, Colomboscope at Colombo, India Art Fair, Art Dubai, Art Singapore, Chintretsukan Gallery at the Tokyo University of the Arts, and other public spaces.

-Early life and education

-Baaraan was born and brought up in Bhopal, Madhya Pradesh.
-She did her Masters in English Literature and was an avid reader from childhood.
-She has worked in close collaboration with her brother, Moonis Ijlal (a historian and an artist) on many of her designs and artworks.